asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 For the last several months I've been fortunate to coach development teams with [Industrial Logic](https://www.industriallogic.com) consultants [Tim Ottinger](https://www.twitter.com/tottinge) and [Michael Rieser](https://twitter.com/MichaelRieser).
 A key aspect of this coaching is introducing teams to mob programming.
 We've found that mob programming is a fantastic way to teach technical practices like Test-Driven Development (TDD), refactoring, evolutionary design, etc. Teams adopt these practices quickly and continue to improve through mob programming sessions.

-As word spread in the organization other teams became interested in mob programming.
-Without the benefit of going through an [Industrial Logic workshop](https://www.industriallogic.com/blog/real-work-workshops/) a team asked for a primer on effective mob programming practices.
+As word spread in the organization, other teams became interested in mob programming.
+Without the benefit of going through an [Industrial Logic workshop], (https://www.industriallogic.com/blog/real-work-workshops/) a team asked for a primer on effective mob programming practices.
 The topics in this post came from a conversation [Tim Ottinger](https://www.twitter.com/tottinge) and I had with one of those teams.

 Tim recently published a post about this very topic based on that conversation we had with the team: [A Few Tips for Mob Programming](https://www.industriallogic.com/blog/a-few-tips-for-mob-programming/).